 3. Allow people to choose whether they subscribe with the default set to NOT receive emails.
 This one may be a good idea especially where students may be added to the course before you want them to start receiving emails.
 And it means you can choose to receive the emails and the students won't get them unless you tell them (or they choose) to turn them on.
 This is the default.
 (Optional subscription)

-(4. There's also a no-subscription allowed setting)
+(4. There's also a no-subscription allowed at all setting)

 To change this setting for everyone: